MahmoudHamdi9/Commercial-Mall-End-to-End-BI-System/README.md

 ## 📌 Project Overview

-This project simulates the complete data pipeline and analytical layer for **Agamy Star Mall**, a multi-tenant commercial shopping center.
+This project simulates the complete data pipeline and analytical layer for a **multi-tenant commercial shopping center**.
 The goal was to build a realistic, fully integrated BI system from scratch — including database design, synthetic data population, SQL-level analysis, Power BI modeling, and an executive-grade reporting layer.

 The project was structured around a real business question: